 Sapniqua will benefit from the arrangement as well.
 She’ll grow faster and stronger.
 Yeah, you heard me.
 Apparently there’s some truth to this whole accelerated growth theory.
 Many scientists back the claim, and even MythBusters deemed it plausible.

 When you think about it, the basic premise makes sense.
 Plants need carbon dioxide to grow, and when you talk to them, you breath on them; fulfilling the requirement.

 Of course, I’m sure the science is not quite that simple.
 Sapniqua’s growth will also depend on other characteristics and factors.
 I’ll have to be extremely careful with her.
 It’ll be like I’m dating her.
 I’ll have to ask her how her day went, make sure she’s safe, and give her plenty of attention.
 I’ll also have to quit talking to the fern next door.

-I sure hope that Sapniqua likes me back.
-It’d be awful if she was annoyed with me.
+I sure hope Sapniqua loves me back.
+It’d be awful if she hated me.
 I mean, sure plants benefit from it, but I wonder if they really want us talking to them?
 Maybe they want to be left alone.
 Like, if a tree falls in the woods, and there’s no one around to hear it, does it still want someone to talk to?

 As you can see, dating a plant is new territory for me.
 When it comes to being a plant lover, I’m stumped.
 It’s a deeply-rooted issue.
 Okay, fine, I’ll stop with the puns before this grows out of proportion, and I bark up the wrong tree.

 Wish me luck.
-I’d knock on wood, but it might be taken as an act of domestic violence.
+I’d knock on wood, but it might be considered an act of domestic violence.